Skip to Content

 Just enjoying the view at sunrise!

-For kids, this may be a little hard but I hike the trail a lot and always see young families on the trail.
-The path is well maintained and wide so larger groups can walk together.
+For kids, this may be a little hard, but I hike the trail a lot and always see young families on the trail.
+The path is well maintained and wide, so larger groups can walk together.

-Although a challenging hike, the views from the top make the climb totally worth it.
+Although it is a challenging hike, the views from the top make the climb totally worth it.
 In fact, I’d say it’s my favorite viewpoint of the area and one of the best activities to do in Queenstown with kids who are up for the challenge.

 14. Walk the Glenorchy Boardwalk/Walkway